mdaskalov/homebridge-tasmota-zbbridge/README.md

 This Homebridge plugin can controll [Tasmota](https://tasmota.github.io/docs) or Zigbee devices connected to a MQTT broker.

-Devices flashed with Tasmota firmware (Outlet Switch, Lightbulb, RGB Stripe, Sensor, etc.) are suported directly.
+Devices flashed with Tasmota firmware (Outlet Switch, Lightbulb, RGB Stripe, Button, Contact Sensor, Valve, Lock Mechanism, Sensor, etc.) are suported directly.
 Zigbee devices can be controlled using [Zigbee2Tasmota](https://tasmota.github.io/docs/Zigbee) or [Zigbee2MQTT](https://www.zigbee2mqtt.io) gateway/bridge.

 By configuring a `powerTopic` it is possible to combine devices to a singe HomeKit appliance - Tasmota controlled switch can turn on a Zigbee lightbulb and then change the brightness or the collor over the Zigbee network (the lightbulb should be configured to turn on automatically when power is applied).